Singularities of Feynman Integrals: Summary and discussion

-There are various other works that can be done in connection to the present analysis.
-The analysis of the two-loop needs more extension as the analysis is not complete due to various technical difficulties.
-Another direction would be the construction of the Kronecker index table \cite{hwa1966homology} to determine the full sheet structure of these integrals.
-A possibility to approach is to use the method outlined in \cite{boyling1966construction} and \cite{boyling1967homological}.
-The Kronecker table also allows us to the apply Picard–Lefschetz theorem\cite{hwa1966homology,Bogner:2017vim}.
-Further application of this theorem, is the calculation of the discontinuity around a singularity.
-In \cite{hwa1966homology}, a generalized version of Cutkosky's discontinuity formula has been discussed along with an example of unitarity integral which can be further extended to cases shown in the paper.
-Another important yet elusive analysis is to calculate the homology group for the two-loop cases which had been previously done only for the case of two-loop double box integral and that too without momentum conservations\cite{federbush1965calculation}.
+A further application of the Picard–Lefschetz theorem is the calculation of the discontinuity around a singularity.
+In \cite{hwa1966homology}, a generalized version of Cutkosky's discontinuity formula is discussed along with an example of unitarity integral which can be extended to cases shown in this paper.
+Another important analysis is the calculation of the homology group related to these Feynman integrals.
+For the one loop cases , it is called the decompositon theorem and is presented in \cite{hwa1966homology}.
+For the two-loop cases, a detailed analysis using Double Box integral as example, but without momentum conservation is presented in \cite{federbush1965calculation}.
+Similar analysis related to the computation of homology groups, motivated by, and for further use in, Feynman integrals has also been studied in \cite{muhlbauer2022homology}.
+We would also like to mention the recent work \cite{muhlbauer2020momentum,muhlbauer2022cutkosky}, where analysis of Landau equations and a proof of Cutkosky's theorem for massive Feynman integrals were presented using related techniques used here.
 Thus, homological methods provide a universal framework to study these properties of Feynman integrals.